-For those who installed the Extra them from Elegant Themes, they need to follow the same steps, there will be the Divi builder with its dedicated dashboard and options.
-If comments are not showing on Divi Blog pots, then, give this a try, it will work and users can add lever new comments on your site.
+For those who installed the Extra theme from Elegant Themes, they need to follow the same steps.
+There will be the Divi builder with its dedicated dashboard and options.
+If comments are not showing on Divi Blog pots, then, give this a try.
+It will work and users can add new comments on your site.

 That being said, people who build a page or a blog post using the Divi builder may not notice that they should add the comment section manually.
 There is a module for that that comes with a built-in code to show comments at the end of each post.